DanielSolheim/jsf--react--form-submit/README.md

 # React form submit event

 Add the Contact component to the navigation.
 Then update the component to handle the form submit event.
-When hnadling the event, simply log out various information about that form that was submitted.
+When handling the event, simply log out various information about that form that was submitted.
 In the example look in the console to see this.

 ## Example